gumaerc-testorg/21a.101j-spring-2010/content/pages/readings.md

 \[RCG\] Takaki, Ronald T. "A Different Mirror."
 Originally in Takaki, Ronald R. _A Different Mirror: A History of Multicultural America_.
 Boston, MA: Back Bay Books, 2008.
 ISBN: 9780316022361.

-\[RCG\] Ferber, Abby L. "{{% resource_link "d2c3986c-ebde-4d26-bb93-b0b07981342d" "What White Supremacists Taught a Jewish Scholar About Identity" %}}."
+\[RCG\] Ferber, Abby L. "[What White Supremacists Taught a Jewish Scholar About Identity](http://chronicle.com/article/What-White-Supremacists-Tau/11962/)."
 Originally in _The Chronicle of Higher Education_, May 7, 1999.

 \[RCG\] Cofer, Judith Ortiz.
 "The Myth of the Latin Woman: I Just Met a Girl Named María."